AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/comment-on-pdf-files.md

 ---
-title: Acrobat Tutorials
+title: Comment on PDFs in Acrobat DC
-description: Comment on PDFs in Acrobat DC
+description: Learn how to use Acrobat DC to add comments to a PDF file
 feature: tutorial
 topics: Comment on PDFs in Acrobat DC
 audience: User